 - Use 1 cup evaporated skim milk.

 - Combine ½ cup milk with ½ cup pureed cottage cheese.

 Pro Tip: Use a food processor to puree the cottage cheese before adding it to your recipe.

 SOUR CREAM SUBSTITUTE

-This is one thing that you definitely don’t want to run out of, especially if you’re having something delicious like a fajita steak rice bowl.
-Use a sour cream substitute listed below using ingredients that you have when you’re in a pinch.
+This is one thing that you definitely don't want to run out of, especially if you're having something delicious like a fajita steak rice bowl.
+Use a sour cream substitute listed below using what you've got when you're in a pinch.